About The Program

 There is always a need for more volunteers to meet the needs of frail elderly in nursing homes.
 You can help by becoming a volunteer ombudsman!

 - A total of 36 hours of training, including classroom training,

-- Completion of a 3-month internship as a Friendly Visitor in an assigned long-term care facility prior to being certified as an ombudsman by Texas Health and Human Services.
+- Completion of a 3-month internship in an assigned long-term care facility prior to being certified as an ombudsman by Texas Health and Human Services.

 - Ongoing monthly training sessions.